ppolonik2/ppolonik2.github.io/_projects/2_project.md

 ---
 layout: page
 title: Air quality equity
-description: Sources of inequitable air quality and potential solutions
+description: Sources of inequitably distributed air pollution and potential solutions
 img: assets/img/Highway_thumbnail.jpg
 importance: 2
 category: work
 giscus_comments: true
 ---

-Every project has a beautiful feature showcase page.
-It's easy to include images in a flexible 3-column grid format.
-Make your photos 1/3, 2/3, or full width.

-To give your project a background in the portfolio page, just add the img tag to the front matter like so:

-    ---
-    layout: page
-    title: project
-    description: a project with a background image
-    img: /assets/img/12.jpg
-    ---
+Air pollution is responsible for about 100,000 premature deaths in the US every year, and millions globally.
+It has been been linked to myriad negative health impacts.
+In the US, air pollution is inequitably distributed by race (see figure).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">